-1. Risk Committee:
+1. Risk Management Committee:

-The committee is responsible for all aspects of Risk Management including strategic risks, market risks, operational risks, and compliance risks.
+The Risk Management Committee was restructured on April 11, 2017 and comprises of three non-executive directors of whom one is an independent Director; the independent Director chairs the committee.
+The Risk Management Committee is responsible for all aspects of Risk Management including strategic risks, market risks, operational risks, and compliance risks.